Sometimes We Just Need to Cut "It" Loose

 There is a time for everything, and a season for every activity under heaven: a right time to hold on and another to let go (Ecclesiastes 3:1-8).

 If there was anyone who knew the importance of “letting go,” it would be King Solomon.
 He had seven hundred wives and three hundred concubines, controlled the entire region west of the Euphrates, composed three hundred proverbs and 1005 songs, wrote the Song of Songs, Book of Proverbs and Ecclesiastes, built numerous temples and structures, and had more “things” than any of us could ever imagine.

 Most of us don’t have quite the responsibilities, distractions or possessions, nevertheless, we all have something in our lives we don’t need to be spending our time on nor distracting our focus.

 What should you consider letting go of today?

 Almost all of us have some baggage we’re carrying around causing us angst from time to time; however, many treat these personal issues as ongoing current events.
 They may have been the result of a broken relationship, harsh words spoken about you, a cultural heritage, a betrayal of a trusted friend, or the lack of encouragement growing up.

-Isaiah says in 43:18: “Forget the former things; do not dwell on the past.”
+Isaiah says in Isaiah 43:18: “Forget the former things; do not dwell on the past.”

 Whatever it is you’ve been dragging along for years, it’s time to let it go.

-I will forgive their sins and will no longer remember their wrongs (Heb.
-8:12).
+I will forgive their sins and will no longer remember their wrongs (Hebrews 8:12).